Meeting Notes

 There were questions about security of the buildings once school is out.
 Milwaukie PD has permission to be an agent for the school district and can trespass or arrest people who commit crimes on the school property.
 Neighbors who view anything unusual should either call 911 or the non-emergency police dispatch number 503-786-7500.

 Walking the Neighborhoods – Paul Klein The second Walk the Milwaukie neighborhoods walk will be Sunday May 15th at 1pm starting at Campbell School parking lot.
 It will tour about 2.5 miles of Campbell neighborhood.
 The following month’s walk will be Historic Milwaukie’s neighborhood.
 He also mentioned a 3K walk commencing from City Hall at 6pm on Wednesday May 11th celebrating the Decade of Action for Road Safety, a UN sponsored global effort to reduce traffic related road deaths across the world.
-Mr. Klein can be contacted at [email protected] or 503-652-8891.
+Mr. Klein can be contacted at

 Grocery Co-Op: Vince Alvarez attended to explain his idea of starting a Milwaukie Co-Op.
 Members would join for a currently undetermined amount of money, and the co-op would carry basic food items and locally made produce and products.
 The hope is to locate it near the Light Rail station so people can pick up necessities on their way home.
 The co-op is led by a Steering Committee of members, and seeks to improve the quality and nutrition of available foods.